top of page

-A creative technology research laboratory whose work ‘explores the untapped potential of technology, its impacts on society and the possibilities it presents’.
+A creative tech research lab whose work ‘explores the untapped potential of technology, its impacts on society and the possibilities it presents’.

 Developing networks and relationships